The Gambling Law Review: Mexico

 - gambling advertising and publicity must be expressed clearly and precisely in order to prevent inducing the public towards an unsuccessful outcome, deception or confusion of the services offered;

 - gambling advertising and publicity must always include the permit number;

 - advertising should include messages that indicate that the gambling games are prohibited for minors; and

 - advertising and publicity should include messages that invite people to play responsibly and with the main purposes of entertainment and recreation.

-For some years now, there has been a draft of a new Federal Law waiting to be approved by Mexico's Senate.
+For some years now, there has been a draft of a new federal Law waiting to be approved by Mexico's Senate.
 The bill contains some innovations such as the fact that permit holders may only be able to operate the game online (in opposition to authorised operators).
-Therefore, there would not be any possibility of supporting or delegating such activities or transactions to third parties.
+Therefore, there would not be any possibility of supporting or delegating these activities or transactions to third parties.